 The DRS Select Composite returns display a remarkable degree of long-term consistency.
-The worst of these ten decades was 6.50% and the best was 9.15%.
-The range of outcomes on an initial $100,000 investment is a low of $187,644 to a high of $240,110.
-It is also important to note that the above decades include not only the major bear markets of 2000-02 and 2007-08, but also many numerous short-term corrections like the Russian default/LTCM crisis of 1998, the “flash crash” in May 2010, and the U.S. debt downgrade in August 2011.
+The worst of these twelve decades was 6.31%, the best was 9.15%.
+The range of outcomes on an initial $100,000 investment is a low of $184,632 to a high of $240,110.
+It is also important to note that all but one of the decades include not only the major bear markets of 2000-02 and 2007-08, but also numerous short-term corrections like the Russian default/LTCM crisis of 1998, the “flash crash” in May 2010, and the U.S. debt downgrade in August 2011.
 The DRS has successfully weathered such events and has historically provided very smooth returns.

-The table below summarizes and compares the results of the Swan Defined Risk Strategy and the S&P 500.
+The table below summarizes and compares the results of the Swan Defined Risk Strategy Select Composite and the S&P 500: